Of Time and Stamps

 We end up with a block that looks somewhat like this:

 As the block is produced, there is an opportunity for slashing bad actors.
 As we collect fresh beacons, we detect if a validator failed to fall within the tolerance window.
 We can then simply include a slashing transaction with proof of drift.
-Slashing is not mandatory but exploratory at this stage.
+Slashing is not mandatory but exploratory at this stage — and candor compels me to note that this remains true today: in the current runtime, time‑quality violations are detected but slashing enforcement is disabled.
 This leads us to the question of how time propagates in a network of nodes.

 Time Propagation